-Taking one credit/debit card is recommended in case of emergency and may be used for large purchases in most of your hotels, department stores and souvenir stores.
+Taking one credit/debit card is recommended in case of emergency.
 The most widely accepted credit cards include Visa, MasterCard and American Express.
 However, please do not rely on a credit/debit card as your only source of spending money and keep a photocopy of your card(s).